 The first slide of your carousel is the most important.
 It’s the first image a user sees in their feed, and could be the difference between them scrolling through your carousel and scrolling past it.

-There is no “best practice” to create an eye-catching first image that will stop a user’s scroll.
+There is no “best practice” to create an eye-catching first image in a Carousel post that will stop a user’s scroll.
 Follow the brand guidelines you’ve already created for your business’s Instagram account (i.e., colors, fonts, or image filters).

 If you’re running a themed Instagram account, it’s worth noting that the first image of your carousel will be the one displayed on your profile.
 If you’re posting carousel images that don’t fit within that theme, a smart workaround is to hide the less aesthetically pleasing content behind the eye-catching first image — like this one by Three Ships Beauty: